 The 4-1 approval, with Councilman Joe Krakoviak dissenting, capped a five-and-a-half hour meeting that turned contentious toward the end of the night.

 The township has been seeking a way to redevelop the 20-acre dilapidated land surrounding the Thomas Edison factory building for 22 years, according to planning director Susan Borg.

 The current plan, presented by the land's developer, Prism Capital Partners, LLC, would erect hundreds of luxury apartment units for rent, a parking garage and retail space for a total cost of $250 million.

-The council is only considering Phase I of the project, projected to cost $125 million.
+The council is only considering

 Phase I calls for 333 luxury apartment units for rent and 18,500 square feet of retail space in the Edison battery building.
 It will also include a 635-space parking garage and a Jitney service to both the Orange and South Orange New Jersey Transit train stations.